matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 <br>

-4. The transfer should take no longer than a couple of seconds.
-If you have any difficulties, please check [zkScan](https://zkscan.io/) to monitor the transaction.
+5. The transfer should take no longer than a couple of seconds *(If you have any difficulties, please check [zkScan](https://zkscan.io/) to monitor the transaction)*

 <p align="center">
   <img src="/S9.png" alt="Successful transfer">